sparkflows/sparkflows-docs/docs/rest-api-reference/Workflow-Execution.rst

 Request Structure

-For Stopping execution of a workflow, we need to add below parameters:
+For deleting execution of a workflow, we need to add below parameters:

 .. list-table::
    :widths: 10 40